lrast/reference-organizer/readme.md

     - the lists are just too damn long

 ### Short term:
+- clean up view for pages and comments
 - adding topics and pages: make autofill textboxes
 - API design:
     * Implement new API